5ecompendium/emporium/README.md

 Emporium is forked from [thebombzen/grimoire](https://github.com/thebombzen/grimoire/).

 ## Structure
 Items can be found inside `_items/`.
 Each item gets its own post, written and stored as a [Markdown](https://daringfireball.net/projects/markdown/basics) file.
-The date is arbitrary and never displayed, but still necessary for [Jekyll](https://jekyllrb.com) to process the posts properly.

-To add items:

-1. Make a new post inside `_items/` for each new item, and copy the formatting from another item.
+To add items, make a new file inside `_items/` for each new item, and copy the formatting from another item.

-2. Submit a pull request for the item(s) when you're finished, and that's it!
+To add tags, make a new file inside `_tags/` for each new tag, and copy the formatting from another tag.

 ## Build Instructions
 If you've got [Jekyll](https://jekyllrb.com) set up locally, the following should create the build from your friendly command line terminal: